Trzynastek/PixelPage2.0/README.md

 2. Press the settings button in the top right.
 3. Press "Install Add-on From File...".
 4. Select the PixelPage-2.x.x.xpi file.

+This project includes portions of Lucide, which is licensed under the ISC License.
+See the [LICENSE](./LICENSE) for details.